wp-plugins/gift-certificates-lite/readme.txt

 Tested up to: 3.9.1
 Stable tag: 1.30L

-WP Gift Certificate Reloaded Lite is a plugin which allows you to manage and sell printable gift certificates on your website using QR encoding image.
+WPGC Lite is a plugin which allows you to manage and sell printable gift certificates on your website using QR encoding image.

 == Description ==

-WP Gift Certificate Reloaded Lite is a plugin which allows you to manage and sell printable gift certificates on your website.
+WPGC Lite is a plugin which allows you to manage and sell printable gift certificates on your website.
 You can sell them to your visitors, and accept payments via PayPal.
 It's easy, install the plugin and open new feature for your customers!

 How the plugin works?